nico-jacobs/intersection-observer-utility/README.md

 ## Getting Started

-If your Plugin is initialized, you need to add a selector to all the html elements that you want to observe.
+If your Plugin is initialized, you need to add a selector to all the HTML elements that you want to observe.
 The Default selector for that is the data attribute data-iou-trigger.

 The plugin then will attach the data attributes accordingly to the position to the viewport.